5 of the Most Popular Golf Grips on Tour

 Five Popular Grips on Tour

 Several golf grip manufacturing brands dominate the market.
 Golf Pride holds about 75% of the market, followed by Lamkin Grips and Winn Grips.
-Super Stroke Grips have created a niche market in putting grips but have started to expand to regular full-swing grips as well.
+Super Stroke Grips has created a niche market in putting grips, but has started to expand to regular full-swing grips as well.
 Whatever brand you choose, the most common styles of grips are listed below.

 Tour Velvet Grips

 This is the most commonly used on the PGA Tour.
-This grip combines state-of-the-art material and a non-slip surface pattern to maximize playability, comfort, and confidence.
+Tour Velvet Grips combine state-of-the-art material and a non-slip surface pattern to maximize playability, comfort, and confidence.
 The rubber-blend compound material performs well under adverse weather conditions.
 PGA Tour players using this grip include Patrick Cantlay, Scottie Scheffler, and Jason Day.

 Multi-Compound Grips